George Washington University: Rankings and reputation

-In 2012, the university received national attention when GWU officials announced that they had misreported admissions data on their student body for over a decade, overstating the number of students who had graduated from high school in the top ten percent of their classes due to a "data reporting error".
+In 2012, the university received national attention when GW officials announced that they had misreported admissions data on their student body for over a decade, overstating the number of students who had graduated from high school in the top ten percent of their classes due to a "data reporting error".
 Consequently, U.S. News & World Report removed the school from its rankings and altered the GW's entry to being unranked for the 2013.
 The university was reinstated a year later in the 2014 rankings.